West Portal Neighborhood Vibe

 West Portal Ave. is the commercial heart of the neighborhood with numerous restaurants, coffee shops, and local small businesses.
 You won’t find a wild nightlife scene in West Portal, but you’ll be more than satisfied with options for everything from coffee to pizza to sushi.

 Popular West Portal Home Styles

 Developed by prolific San Francisco builders Fernando Nelson & Sons, the majority of homes in the West Portal neighborhood were built in the 1920s.
 Originally it was entirely single-family homes, many of which are fully detached.
 Lots are smaller than adjacent neighborhoods like St. Francis Wood and Forest Hill.
 There is a condominium complex – The Grove – on the southwest corner of the neighborhood.

 The SF Muni train lines K, L, M, and T exit the Twin Peaks tunnel onto West Portal Ave.
-There are also several bus lines, including the 48 and 17 that provide service to the West Portal station.
-Access to I-280 via Portola and Junipero Serra is fairly painless, and commuters headed north to Marin county are close to 19th Ave.
-Developed with the automobile in mind, with most homes having a garage.
+There are also several bus lines, including the 48 and 17, that provide service to the West Portal station.
+Access to I-280 via Portola and Junipero Serra is fairly painless, and commuters headed north to Marin County are close to 19th Ave.

-- Arden Wood was built in the 1920s on the south-west side of West Portal by the The First Church of Christ, Scientist as their west coast nursing facility, and it continues under their care to this day.
+* Arden Wood was built in the 1920s on the south-west side of West Portal by The First Church of Christ, Scientist as their west coast nursing facility, and it continues under their care to this day.